wilds/angular-schema-form-dynamic-select/README.md

 Angular Strap Dynamic Select add-on
 ===================================

-The dynamic select add-on uses [angular-strap-select](https://github.com/mgcrea/angular-strap/tree/master/src/select) to provide a drop down interface to [angular-schema-form](https://github.com/Textalk/angular-schema-form).
+The dynamic select add-on integrates the [angular-strap-select](https://github.com/mgcrea/angular-strap/tree/master/src/select) and the [angular-ui-select](https://github.com/angular-ui/ui-select) components to provide fully featured drop downs to [angular-schema-form](https://github.com/Textalk/angular-schema-form).

+Note:
+The ui-select support is quite new and still somewhat partial, and therefore:

+* it is yet to support all the features below, they all apply to angular-strap-select.
+* its dependencies aren't automatically installed yet.

+It has a special section in the documentation, see the ui-select section for details.

 Features: